 -

-Heavy Armor Expert Combat
+Heavy Armor Expert Defense

 • While wearing a suit of heavy personal armor, you get an additional +1 DR.